What is Citrus aurantium?

 Many existing conditions may worsen if you do not take your health condition in consideration before starting with bitter orange:

 - It may interfere with surgery so don’t use bitter orange at least two weeks before you go into surgery

 - Don’t use bitter orange with caffeine if you have an irregular heartbeat or you are hypertensive

 - You run the risk of serious problems if you take bitter orange with an existing heart condition

 - Monitor your blood sugar closely if you have diabetes and are taking bitter orange

-Bitter orange has faced much controversy in being used as a supplement for weight loss since its increased popularity as an alternative to ephedrine.
+Bitter orange has faced much controversy in being used as a supplement for fat burning since its increased popularity as an alternative to ephedrine.
 The concerns for this fruit and its effects are not baseless; increased usage, not following the manufacturer’s advice labels or not consulting your doctor before including bitter orange in your diet may lead to serious health consequences and side effects.
 But if proper care and caution is exercised, you may reap the many benefits of this natural remedy for weight loss as well as other infections and diseases.